AresSC2/ares-sc2/docs/tutorials/build_runner.md

 be careful adding build steps that are impossible to commence.
 Such as adding a barracks before a supply depot or a gateway before pylon.

+Further to this, be careful adding steps where units require morphing from other units.
+If you want banelings then it's up to the author to ensure zerglings are around.
+If you require an Archon then two templar should exist to ensure the morph is successful.
+The build runner will not fill in the gaps for you.

 ### Valid build order options
 Each item in the build order should contain a string, with the first word being the command.